docsdevbr/symfony-doc-pt-br/messenger.rst

     $ composer require symfony/doctrine-messenger

-The Doctrine transport DSN may looks like this:
+The Doctrine transport DSN may look like this:

 .. code-block:: env